The Apollo Guidance Computer (A.G.C.) was the onboard flight computer for many of the NASA Apollo space missions

 SN74S181 (with datacode of 1975 and perfectly working) at 4.30 euro in an Italian electronic shop.

-chip (maybe it will be in the future, in the year 2070 when, after a century, it will be moved from "vintage" to "antique"
+in the future, in the year 2070, when, after a century, it will move from "vintage" to "antique" by definition).

 |© Scuola Radio Elettra - Popular Electronics